microsoft/botbuilder-tools/packages/Ludown/docs/parse-to-suggest.md

 If no explicit file name is specified, the command defaults to `lusuggest.json` in the current working directory.

-**Note:** Any configuration found in the json configuration **overwrites** any configuration explicitly specified as options to the CLI.
+**Note:** Any configuration explicitly specified as command line argument **overwrites** any configuration set via the config json file.

 ```json
 {